apache/mxnet/docs/FAQ/multi_devices.md

 - `--kv-store` use either `dist_sync` or `dist_async`
 - If the `-s` argument is not passed, it will keep the number of servers same as number of workers
 - The launch.py tries to cycle through the hosts file to launch the servers and workers.
 For eg.
-  Lets say you have 5 hosts in the hosts file and you passed n as 3(and nothing for s).
+  Lets say you have `5` hosts in the hosts file and you passed n as `3`(and nothing for s).
-  It will try to launch 3 server processes for the first three hosts file and launch 3 worker processes for fourth, fifth and first host.
+  The script will launch `3` server processes for the first three hosts in the hosts file and launch `3` worker processes for fourth, fifth and first host.
 - If hosts file has exactly `n` number of worker nodes which is passed as an argument, it will launch a server and worker process on each of the `n` hosts.